wdlv/Ontology-Data-Transformation/README.md

 SQL Database here has three tables - Concept, Broaders, Related.

-Concept table has 6 attributes - ConceptURI, PrefLabel, AltLabel, ScopeNotes, TopConcept, NormPrefLabel
+The Concept table has 6 attributes - ConceptURI, PrefLabel, AltLabel, ScopeNotes, TopConcept, NormPrefLabel

 ## One Radiology example in the Concept table: